ierollins-rocket/Investment-Documents/README.md

 * [Pro Rata side letter](https://github.com/ierollins-rocket/Investment-Documents/blob/master/Pro%20Rata%20side%20letter.md) to ensure ability to maintain ownership stake by investing in startup's future fundraising rounds

-* [Diversity Rider](https://github.com/ierollins-rocket/Investment-Documents/blob/master/Diversity%20Rider) to codify our commitment as a co-investor and check-writer for inclusion in financings
+* [Diversity Rider](https://github.com/ierollins-rocket/Investment-Documents/blob/master/Diversity%20Rider.md) to codify our commitment as a co-investor and check-writer for inclusion in financings

-Improvements are welcome via pull requests